 So if you have poor credit scores and need financing, you could likely get approved for a guaranteed installment loan for bad credit.
 Depending on the lender, however, you may need to meet other requirements to qualify for a bad credit loan.

 For example, many bad credit lenders require you to have a bank account.
 This may be either to deposit the loan funds into or to ensure automatic payments on the due date (similar to payday loans).

 Other lenders may require a certain level of monthly income, as well as consistent employment for a certain amount of time.
 Even if an installment loan is advertised as “guaranteed” because there are no hard credit checks, it doesn’t mean you’ll automatically qualify without meeting other eligibility requirements.

 There are certainly many “predatory” payday loan lenders out there.
 However, there are also legitimate lenders that will work with bad credit borrowers.
 Some lenders also report your positive payment history to the credit bureaus.
 That can help you rebuild your credit score over time.

 How to Avoid a Cycle of Debt

 When considering an installment loan, or any type of financing for that matter, it’s important to keep your own financial health in mind.

 Most lenders are typically tasked with evaluating whether a borrower has the ability to repay.
 If not, the loan shouldn’t be approved.
-But lenders’ formulas for approval don’t necessarily take into account all of your financial responsibilities.
+But lenders’ formulas for approval don’t necessarily consider all of your financial responsibilities.